 Transitioning to full-time LaTeX

 So as this blog is called “The LaTeX Ninja”, of course, I urge you to quit Word in favour of LaTeX.
-“But that will everything take forever”, you say.
-What if I need to take a quick note?
+“But with that will everything take forever”, you say.
+What if I just need to take a quick note?
 Well, as you might remember from somewhere way back in the past you most certainly have some basic text editor or notepad tools already installed on your system.
 It’s just that you never use it.
-But isn’t that exactly for that purpose of taking quick notes?
+But isn’t this a perfect fit for exactly that purpose of taking quick notes?
 You can still use that.
 Or just make it a habit to always use LaTeX.
 I also started that habit a while ago (for documents where I want some visual structure, highlight something, make lists, etc.) and really, you learn those few commands by heart so fast.
 Just make a mini project to commit to taking all your notes with LaTeX for two days (where you preferably don’t have important meetings where it’s vital you can keep up with your note-taking).

 Problem 1: I sometimes work on computers without LaTeX installed and no rights to install anything

 Working on a computer that doesn’t have LaTeX?
 It’s horrifying, I know.
 Yes, it’s a disaster.
 I tend to get panic attacks and so on, but hey – thank God there’s Overleaf, the tool that allows you to compile LaTeX even from weird, Word-infested computers, if they only have internet.

 Problem 2: But I need to see what my text will look like while writing.